zenfish/NMVSE/README.md

 Works on a M1 Mac running Sequoia/macOS 15.5 (24F74), but it should work on most modern macs/whatever... if it doesn't work on something, let me know!

-Requires python3 and some supporting libraries (``pip3 install -r requirements`` or w/e should get them installed.)
+- Requires python3 and some supporting libraries (``pip3 install -r requirements`` or w/e should get them installed.)

-It also requires fluidsynth - on Macs you can install this with ``brew reinstall fluid-synth`` (you can go [here](https://brew.sh/) if you don't have brew to install that, it's pretty painless.)
+- It also requires fluidsynth to play sounds - on Macs you can install this with ``brew reinstall fluid-synth`` (you can go [here](https://brew.sh/) if you don't have brew to install that, it's pretty painless.)

-Fluidsynth provides the sounds (piano, tuba, whatever) that correspond to the instrument #'s in the MIDI spec.
+- Finally, you need an sound font file (SF2 file)...
+I've included a fine one - GeneralUser GS 2.0.2 - by [S. Christian Collins](https://schristiancollins.com/generaluser.php).
+Handily, the instruments/sounds in the SF2 file (piano, tuba, whatever) correspond to the instrument #'s in the MIDI spec.

 Getting it running